Code for Leasing Business Premises in England and Wales 2007

 Occupier's Guide: the heads of terms and negotiation stage

-In addition to the information set out in the Lease Code 2007, the Occupier's Guide suggests that the tenant should ask the landlord to provide the following information at the negotiation stage:
+In addition to the information set out in the Landlord Code, the Occupier's Guide suggests that the tenant should ask the landlord to provide the following information at the negotiation stage:

 Written confirmation that the proposed lease complies with the Lease Code 2007.